First Arkansas Oil Wells

 Surrounded by 20 acres of woodlands, the Arkansas Museum of Natural Resources in the Smackover oilfield preserves the state’s petroleum history seven miles north of equally historic El Dorado.

+A January 1921 well drilled in the same Union County field at El Dorado marked the true beginning of commercial oil production in Arkansas.
 When the Busey-Armstrong No. 1 well struck oil in 1921, the oilfield discovery soon catapulted the population of El Dorado from 4,000 to 25,000 people.
 The well, 15 miles north of the Louisiana border, was the state’s first commercial oil well.

 “Twenty-two trains a day were soon running in and out of El Dorado,” noted the Arkansas Gazette.
 An excited state legislature announced plans for a special railway excursion for lawmakers to visit the oil well in Union County.

 Hunt persevered, and within four years acquired substantial El Dorado and Smackover oilfield holdings.
-By 1925, he was a successful 36-year-old oilman with wife Lyda and three young children living in a three-story El Dorado home.
+By 1925, he was a successful 36-year-old oilman with his wife Lyda and three young children living in a three-story El Dorado home.
 He would significantly add to his oilfield successes a decade later in Kilgore, Texas (learn more in East Texas Oilfield Discovery).

 Giant Oilfield at El Dorado

-Located on a hill a little over a mile southwest of El Dorado, the derrick was plainly visible from the town, according to historians A.R. and R.B.
+Located on a hill a little over a mile southwest of El Dorado, the derrick was visible from the town, according to historians A.R. and R.B.
 Buckalew.
 They write that three “gassers” had been completed in the general vicinity, but did not produce in commercial quantities.

 There was no market for natural gas at the time, the authors explained in their 1974 book, The Discovery of Oil in South Arkansas, 1920-1924.